jpmcWorkers/jpmcWorkers.github.io/docs/indoc.md

 # JPMC Workers Alliance -- Quick Indoc

-**Raison d'être:** To improve working conditions, benefits, pay, and/or job security for all JPMC employees.
+**Mission:** To improve working conditions, benefits, pay, and/or job security for all JPMC employees.
 The RTO mandate of 2025 brought us together, so hybrid work is our first goal.

 **Current Leadership Structure:** Rag-Tag Band of Misfits.